sir-wilhelm/SmartHunter/README.md

 - Hold `LeftAlt` to view widget locations.
 - Click and drag widgets to move them.
 - Use the mouse wheel scroll over widgets to rescale them.
+- Other modifiers:
+    - Press and hold `F1` to hide all widgets.
+    - Press `RightCtrl` to toggle widget visibility.

 ### How to update